Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Admitted Patients'.

-    b) HealthNet will take you to your Admissions page.
+    b) My Hospitali will take you to your Admissions page.

-    c) From there, you will see the record of admissions filled by the HealthNet system.
+    c) From there, you will see the record of admissions filled by the My Hospitali system.
 You can go them by sorting through it, going through each set of data manually, or searching for a particular item using the search bar in the upper right of the page.